sandialabs/scot/docs/source/overview.rst

 Overview
 ================================

-Cyber security incident response can be a dynamic and unpredictable undertaking.
+Cyber security incident response can be a dynamic and unpredictable process.
 What starts out as a simple alert may lead a team down a rabbit hole full of surprises.
-The Sandia Cyber Omni Tracker, SCOT, is a cyber security incident response management system, designed by cyber security incident responders, that provides a new approach to manage security alerts, coordinate team efforts, capture team knowledge, and analyze data for deeper patterns.
+The Sandia Cyber Omni Tracker, SCOT, is a cyber security incident response (IR) management system designed by cyber security incident responders to provide a new approach for managing security alerts, including coordinating team efforts, capturing team knowledge, and analyzing data for deeper patterns.
 SCOT integrates with existing security applications to provide a consistent, easy to use interface that enhances analyst effectiveness.